Lianne Halfon

-Lianne Halfon is an American film and television producer and partner of Mr. Mudd, a production company founded in 1998 with John Malkovich and Russell Smith.
+Lianne Halfon (born April 7, 1978) is an American film and television producer and partner of Mr. Mudd, a production company founded in 1998 with John Malkovich and Russell Smith.

 Halfon has produced critically acclaimed and award-winning independent films, including Ghost World, Juno, and The Perks of Being a Wallflower.

 Since 2018, Halfon has served as the Head of the Producing Discipline at the AFI Conservatory.

 Awards & recognition

 In 2008, Halfon was nominated for an Academy Award for her work on Juno.
 That same year, she won an Independent Spirit Award for Juno, and again in 2013 for The Perks of Being a Wallflower.